Lil-Greg/ToDoList/README.md

 >
 > > 1.
 Change the schema for my toDo stuff to make it an empty array and put toDo ids of all of the toDos one owns inside of there.
 >
 > > 2.
 Change the way passwords are saved in the database because, right now, they are being saved as straight text and I want to add some security to that (by hashing the text).
+Gonna Use Argon2 for the hashing.
 >
 > > 3.
 Signing up (registering) works, but I want to add the functionality like the input errors and stuff.
 Some progress bars would be nice as well.
 >